NucleusPowered/site-v1/docs/modules/home.md

 Consult the permissions plugin's documentation for more information on how to do this.
 If you wish a player to have an unlimted number of homes, set the permission `nucleus.home.set.unlimted`.

+## Setting Warmups and Cooldowns

+This can be achieved using the `commands.conf` file.
+The options are `home.warmup` and `home.cooldown`, and are specified in seconds.
+Note that if the selected home doesn't exist, then neither the warmup or the cooldown will start.